talsec/Free-RASP-Community/README.md

 [<img src="https://assets.42matters.com/badges/2024/04/rising-star.svg?m=04" width="100"/>](https://42matters.com/sdks/android/talsec)

 # freeRASP
 In-App protection is a mobile security technology that allows mobile applications to check the security state of the environment they run within, actively counteract attack attempts, and control the integrity of the app.
 Such technology is also called RASP (Runtime App Self Protection) or App Shielding.

 freeRASP is a mobile in-app threat detection and security monitoring SDK.
 It aims to cover the  main aspects of RASP and application shielding.

 :loudspeaker: [The official documentation has been moved to a new location.
 You can now find it here](https://docs.talsec.app/docs-and-articles-portal?utm_source=github). :loudspeaker:

 # Overview
 The freeRASP is a lightweight and easy-to-integrate security library designed to protect apps from potential  threats during their runtime.
 It contains multiple security checks, each aimed to cover a possible attack vector to ensure a high level of application security.
 Among other options, it is able to detect reverse engineering, repackaging or cloning attempts, and running in an unsafe OS environment.
-It is freely distributed for all mobile platforms and is also available for Flutter, Capacitor, Cordova and React Native developers.
+Freely available for iOS and Android, and compatible with Flutter, Capacitor, Cordova, React Native, Kotlin Multiplatform, Unity, and Unreal Engine.

 You can check platform-specific submodules for the installation guide and specific details down below:
 * [Flutter](https://github.com/talsec/Free-RASP-Flutter) ([pub.dev package](https://pub.dev/packages/freerasp))